 5.15.3 Cancellation notice.
-A cancellation notice shall be prepared when a handbook is no longer required (see figures 9 and 10).
-The cancellation notice shall indicate superseding information and classification cross-references, when applicable.
+A cancellation notice shall be prepared when a handbook is no longer required (see figures 9, 10A, and 10B).
+The cancellation notice may recommend a replacement document and classification cross-references.
+If the replacement document is technically equivalent or superior to the superseded handbook, the cancellation notice may directly refer readers to the replacement document (see figure 10A).
+If a document is a suggested replacement, the cancellation notice shall include a statement that cautions users before applying the replacement document (see figure 10B).

-5.15.4 Reinstatement notice.
+- 5.15.4 Reinstatement notice.
 A reinstatement notice shall be prepared to reinstate a canceled handbook as active or inactive for new design.
 The preparing activity, or with its permission, another activity, may reinstate a canceled handbook by a notice of reinstatement (see figure 11).
 The notice of reinstatement, with a sequentially assigned Arabic numeral, will supersede the previous notice of cancellation.
-The text for the reinstatement notice shall be as shown on figure 11.

-5.15.5 Reactivation notice.
+The text for the reinstatement notice shall be as shown on figure 11. - 5.15.5 Reactivation notice.
 A reactivation notice shall be prepared to reactivate an inactive for new design document.
 The preparing activity, or with its permission, another activity, may reactivate an inactive for new design document by a notice of reactivation (see figure 12).
 The notice of reactivation, with a sequentially assigned Arabic numeral, will supersede the notice of inactive for new design.
-The text for the reactivation notice shall be as shown on figure 12.

-5.15.6 Administrative notice.
-Administrative notices may be issued for active and inactive for new design handbooks to change administrative information not affecting the technical content of the handbook, such as a change in point of contact, concluding material, federal supply class, or superseding information.
-Administrative notices may also be issued to provide instructions on how to obtain or view documents that are not in the online ASSIST database because of special circumstances, such as restricted distribution, special graphics, or availability limited to a compact disk.
+The text for the reactivation notice shall be as shown on figure 12. - 5.15.6 Administrative notice.
+An unclassified administrative notice shall be prepared for classified handbooks to indicate where to submit release requests and identify information that must be included in the request.
+Administrative notices may be issued for active and inactive for new design handbooks to change administrative information not affecting the technical content of the handbook, such as a change in point of contact, concluding material, federal supply class, or superseding information, or to provide instructions on how to obtain or view documents that are not in the online ASSIST database because of special circumstances, such as restricted distribution, special graphics, or availability limited to a compact disk.
 If an administrative notice supersedes an inactive for new design notice, it shall reaffirm the inactive status.
 Administrative notices shall not be issued for handbooks that are canceled.
-Figures 13 and 14 provide examples of administrative notices.

-5.15.7 Notice format.
-All notices shall include the format elements specified in 5.15.7.1 through 5.15.7.5.

-5.15.7.1 Notice identifier.
+Figures 13, 14, and 15 provide examples of administrative notices. - 5.15.7 Notice format.
+All notices shall include the format elements specified in 5.15.7.1 through 5.15.7.6. - 5.15.7.1 Notice identifier.
 The document identifier of a notice shall be placed in the upper right corner of the first page.
-The following elements shall be included with the first letters in alignment (block form):

-a.
-The document identifier of the handbook, including the revision letter and the activity code designation of the preparing activity, if applicable.

-b.
-The word "NOTICE" followed by a sequentially assigned Arabic numeral shall be placed below the handbook number.
+The following elements shall be included with the first letters in alignment (block form): - a.
+The document identifier of the handbook, including the revision letter and the activity code designation of the preparing activity, if applicable. - b.
+The word "NOTICE" followed by a sequentially assigned Arabic numeral shall be placed below the handbook number. - c.

-c.
 The date of approval.